s-andrews/RasbellyPi/INSTALL.md

 Create Basic Image
 ------------------

 In principle this application should work on any of the standard linux images for the Pi.
-The instructions are based around the mimimal Raspberian image distributed by the Pi foundation though.
+The instructions are based around the mimimal Raspbian image distributed by the Pi foundation though.

 Download the Raspbian Jessie Lite image (zip) file from https://www.raspberrypi.org/downloads/raspbian/, then follow the instruction at https://www.raspberrypi.org/documentation/installation/installing-images/README.md to install it to an SD card.
 Insert the card into your PI and boot from it.

+The default user on raspbian is 'pi' with password 'raspberry'.
+It's probably a good idea to change this.

 Install the BCM2835 C library
 -----------------------------